Lock Types Dubai

 Interchangeable Core (IC) Cylinders

-Interchangeable Core Cylinders, This Lock Types Dubai are frequently used in larger institutions and businesses and are known for their easy ability to re-key the lock by swapping out the core without taking the lock apart.
-I/C Locks have two types of keys that work in the lock, the standard operator key locks and unlocks the lock like normal, while the control key, when used, pulls the entire core of the lock out without removing any screws.
-This is very useful when upgrading locks since the door hardware can be left alone.
-Just the lock cores are replaced with new ones allowing the door to be upgraded in seconds.
+I/C Locks have two types of keys that work in the lock, the standard operator key locks and unlock the lock like normal, while the control key, when used, pull the entire core of the lockout without removing any screws.
 The most popular I/C Lock brands are Best, Yale, and Schlage.
 Their figure-eight style cores are well known and are found in many places around the world.
 There are different I/C lock formats with the two most popular being Small Format Interchangeable Core (SFIC) and Large Format Interchangeable Core (LFIC).
-It is important to note that I/C cylinders can only be installed in housings specially meant for I/C cylinders.
-They cannot be installed in standard deadbolts or locks not meant to take an I/C cylinder.
 In almost all cases if your lock can take an IC cylinder you will see the figure eight on the outside of the lock.

 This lock Types Dubai actually covers a variety of locks including cabinet, desk, and sliding door locks.
-There are two primary styles of furniture lock, bolt style and push-button style.
+There are two primary styles of furniture lock, bolt style, and push-button style.
 Bolt style furniture locks have a piece of flat metal that extends out the side of the lock to secure the device.
-Frequently, bolt style locks are found on desks, cabinets, and drawers, although they are also used in a wide variety of other devices.
-Push button style locks have a rod that comes out the back of the lock that is used to secure things in place.
-When the lock is unlocked it pops out retracting the rod into the lock body.
-The device is then re-locked by pushing the lock back into its shell.
 A few of their common applications are filing cabinets and sliding doors.
 Frequently, furniture locks can be installed onto existing hardware that may not already have a lock installed.

 This lock Types Dubai is primarily found in vending machines and T-Handle locks, although they are sometimes used in other applications.
-T-Handle locks are frequently exceptionally easy to replace as when you open the device you are actually pulling the t-handle lock out.
+T-Handle locks are frequently exceptionally easy to replace as when you open the device you are actually pulling the t-handle lockout.
 Placing a new T-handle lock back in when closing the device is all that is necessary to complete the upgrade.
-T-Handle locks generally come in two variants, a spring latch that allows the device to be re-locked without needing a key, and a dead latch that requires a key to re-lock the device.

 Jimmy Proof Deadbolts

 Jimmy proof deadbolts are a surface mount product frequently found on apartments and double doors.
-They are sometimes preferred due to the minimal door modifications required.
-They are also unique as the deadbolt interlocks with the jamb bracket preventing it from being simply pulled apart or forced easily from the outside.
 A surface mount lock means the lock screws into the inside of the door rather than having a complex drill pattern like a standard deadbolt.
 Jimmy proof deadbolts only require a hole drilled straight through the door for the rim cylinder.
 If you have an existing Jimmy proof deadbolt you can generally replace just the rim cylinder to upgrade your security.

 Rim Latch Locks

-A rim latch lock has a standard or custom rim cylinder on one side and a surface mount latch lock on the other.
+A rim latch lock has a standard or custom rim cylinder on one side and a surface mount latch lock.
 Rim latch locks can auto lock the door behind you and are popular in some apartment complexes.
-Rim latch locks are generally not meant to take a large amount of force but can be paired with other locks when used on an external door.

 Key In Knob (KIK) Cylinders

 A Key in Knob cylinder is generally found at the heart of most knobs, levers, and lower cost deadbolts.
 They are also popular in a variety of OEM applications and even some sliding glass doors.
-A KIK cylinder is generally hidden inside of the lock with only the circular face of the lock being visible.
 Frequently, when you take the lock apart (knob/deadbolt/etc), you will find a KIK cylinder held in place with a screw.
 Unfortunately, while KIK cylinders all generally look similar, there are no standard specifications for their design.
-This can make replacing one cylinder with another of a different brand (or a high security model) challenging.
+This can make replacing one cylinder with another of a different brand (or a high-security model) challenging.
 Major manufacturers generally have one or more of their own designs for a KIK cylinder.
 Other manufacturers sometimes duplicate the style so that their cylinders can replace those produced by other manufacturers.
 Aside from the different sizes that KIK cylinders can have, they also have one of several different style tails on the rear of the lock.
-A floating tail is where the tailpiece can rotate a certain amount without the cylinder itself rotating.
-A fixed tail is where the tailpiece cannot rotate without the cylinder rotating.

 There are still additional types of locks like European locks, switch locks, and deposit box locks to name a few.
 If you have questions about other types of locks, please contact us.